CPU Cache Lines: The Unit of Memory Transfer

 Sequential Access (Best Case)

-- Efficiency: Near 100% of transferred bytes are used
+Efficiency: Near 100% of transferred bytes are used

-- Prefetcher: Hardware prefetchers love sequential patterns
+- Hardware prefetchers excel with sequential patterns

-- Performance: Maximum memory bandwidth utilization
+- Maximum memory bandwidth utilization

 Strided Access (Poor)

-- Prefetcher: May struggle with large strides
+- Prefetcher struggles with large strides

-- Performance: 8x more memory traffic than necessary
+- 8x more memory traffic than necessary

 Random Access (Worst Case)